Do you do the Pull Test every time you use a dummy?

 While a soother is not for everyone, if you do use one, there’s a quick and easy test you must do to make sure it’s safe to use, EVERY time you give it to your baby.

-And yet, given that it’s such an important test it’s not well known.
-We carried out a survey with soother-manufacturer MAM and found that 58% of mums have never heard of the Pull Test.
+And yet, given that it’s such an important test, it’s not well known.
+We carried out a survey with soother-manufacturer MAM and found that 58% of parents have never heard of the Pull Test.